RS1 Maps

 There are more controls on the right side of the viewfinder.
 The first one (with a magnifying glass icon) allows you to search for places on the map.
 This feature works regardless of the selected map.
 Press the control and type in a place.
 Press Enter and a list of possible locations will appear.
 Choose the one that applies.
 The map will zoom in to the selected location.

-The last control I have left to explain is located on the bottom-right side of the map viewer.
-It allows you to view images at street level, courtesy of Google's Street View service.
+The final control on the right side of the map viewer allows you to view street-level imagery, courtesy of Google's Street View service.

 To use this feature, tap and drag the orange doll icon (called “pegman”) to the desired location (on mobile devices you may first have to press the icon and then click and drag it again).
 When you drag you will see that the map marks, in a blue tone, the streets where images are available.
 Once you release the doll, the image at street level will appear in the viewfinder.
 You can scroll with the arrows that appear and drag to look around.